steve-metrax/Unifi-Bandwidth-Monitor/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy...

 # For the beginner
 - Here's the bit where I try to explain to the complete beginner how you get this working!
-I often find myself looking at project's on github and wishing there was a very beginner orientated "How To", well this is my attempt to help out the absoulute beginners.  "strap in"
+I often find myself looking at project's on github and wishing there was a very beginner orientated "How To", well this is my attempt to help out the absolute beginners.  "strap in"

 ### Installing Thonny IDE – Windows PC
 - I found this to be a very good guide that will help you install Thonny, load the firmware and give it a quick test.